darrell60rabec5z/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

 In fewer words, it suggests that striving to optimize code before fully understanding its actual performance bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially suboptimal overall system performance.
 Focus on writing clear, readable, and correct code first, then optimize only after measuring and identifying where improvement is genuinely needed.

+# 2024-02-12
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+Decide which tasks are the most important and which can wait until later.
+By focusing on the critical tasks first, you can ensure that your code is of the highest quality and that you meet your deadlines.
+Use a task management tool, such as Trello or Asana, to keep track of your progress and prioritize in real-time.
+ -
+Next, think ahead and plan your work.
+When starting a new project, create a roadmap that outlines the key milestones and tasks needed to complete the project.
+Using this roadmap, You can see the big picture and make better decisions about how to allocate your time and resources.
+Planning ahead also helps to avoid last-minute panics and rushed work, which often leads to errors and poor code quality.